 Methadone and Pregnancy

 Women who are pregnant or breastfeeding can receive methadone treatments.
-The National Institute on Drug Abuse states that methadone maintenance programs combined with prenatal care is a safe and effective treatment option when under the supervision of medical professionals.
+The National Institute on Drug Abuse states that methadone maintenance programs combined with prenatal care is a safe and effective treatment option when under the supervision of medical professionals at methadone clinics or methadone treatment centers.
 Infants exposed to methadone during pregnancy typically require treatment for withdrawal symptoms.

 When it comes to women who are breastfeeding while undergoing methadone treatment, studies have found that the exposure of infants to methadone through their mothers’ breast milk is minimal and the benefits outweigh the risks for mother and baby.